ericnograles/browser-image-resizer/CONTRIBUTING.md

 1. In your test web app, execute `npm link browser-image-resizer`

 Now any changes (via `yarn build` above) will be reflected in your web app.

+### Removing Symlinks

+1. In your test web app, execute `npm unlink --no-save browser-image-resizer`
+1. In this directory, execute `npm unlink`